Rhode Island Medicaid Definition

 What Defines “Income”

-For married couples, with non-applicant spouses’ with insufficient income from which to live, there is a Minimum Monthly Maintenance Needs Allowance (MMMNA).
-The MMMNA is intended to ensure non-applicant spouses have sufficient funds from which to live.
-Basically, if the non-applicant spouse, also called the community spouse or well spouse, has income under $2,057.50 / month (this figure changes each July), he or she is entitled to a portion of the applicant spouse’s income to bring their monthly income to $2,057.50.
-If the well spouse has income equivalent to $2,057.50 / month or more, the non-applicant spouse may be entitled to a greater portion of their applicant spouse’s income, given they have high shelter and utility costs.
-As of 2018, the maximum monthly maintenance needs allowance is $3,090 / month (this figure changes in January of each year.)
+For married couples, with non-applicant spouses’ of nursing home Medicaid applicants or HCBS Medicaid waiver applicants with insufficient income from which to live, there is a Minimum Monthly Maintenance Needs Allowance (MMMNA).
+The MMMNA is intended to ensure non-applicant spouses do not become impoverished.
+Basically, if the non-applicant spouse, also called the community spouse or well spouse, has income under $2,177.50 / month (this figure is current from July 2021 – June 2022), he or she is entitled to a portion of the applicant spouse’s income to bring his or her monthly income to this level.
+If the well spouse has income equivalent to $2,177.50 / month or more, the non-applicant spouse may be entitled to a greater portion of his or her applicant spouse’s income, given shelter and utility costs are costly.
+In 2021, the maximum monthly maintenance needs allowance is $3,259.50 / month (this figure will increase in January 2022.)
+This income allowance does not apply to married couples with one spouse applying for regular Medicaid.

 What Defines “Assets”

 It is vital that one does not give away assets or sell them for less than fair market value in an attempt to meet Medicaid’s asset limit.
-This is because Rhode Island has a Medicaid Look-Back Period, which is a period of 60 months (5 years) that dates back from one’s Medicaid application date.
+This is because Rhode Island has a Medicaid Look-Back Period, which is 60 months (5 years) that immediately precedes one’s Medicaid application date.
 During this time frame, Medicaid checks all past transfers to ensure no assets were sold or given away for less than they are worth.
 If one is found to be in violation of the look-back period, one will be penalized with a period of Medicaid ineligibility.

 Qualifying When Over the Limits